FOXO4-DRI

 Mechanism of Action

-FOXO4-DRI competitively disrupts the FOXO4-p53 binding interaction that keeps senescent cells alive.
-By freeing p53 from nuclear sequestration, it allows p53 to translocate to mitochondria, activate BAX, and trigger caspase-dependent apoptosis selectively in senescent cells while sparing healthy tissue.
+FOXO4-DRI competitively disrupts the FOXO4-p53 interaction that keeps senescent cells alive.
+Displacing p53 from nuclear sequestration lets it reach the mitochondria, activate BAX, and trigger caspase-dependent apoptosis preferentially in senescent cells, which express the FOXO4-p53 survival complex that healthy cells largely lack.

 Clinical Evidence